 > 0 0 0 OK > 0.2 -0.2 0.5 OK ...

-The commands can be manually sent using a serial terminal, but it is meant to be controlled by software of the host device (for instance, a Python script).
+The commands can be manually sent using a serial terminal, but it is intended to be controlled by a higher-level software of the host device (for instance, a Python script that runs the simulation of the fluctuation of the magnetic field over a typical orbit).

 To validate our simulator, it is necessary to check two aspects of the magnetic field it generates: